 Best Thing about Pariah Dog

-One of the most noticeable features of the Indian Pariah Dog Breed is their exceptional energy and enthusiasm for life.
+One of the most noticeable features of the Indian Pariah Dog Breed is its exceptional energy and enthusiasm for life.
 Their eagerness to please is very strong, and when working in this manner, they can get really tired but yet maintain their alertness.

 Pariah dogs are highly athletic and well balanced.
 They have a long and sturdy frame and are quite strong with a broad chest.
 Their muscular development has left them with lean muscular shoulders.

 The Indian Pariah Dog Breed Standard calls for a compact build with the head held high, the upper body slant towards the wind, short and stocky with a square or a slightly rounded shoulder-blade.
 The face is clean, square with a widely pronounced nose and pointed ears.

 They have dark eyes which are almond in colour and set in a deep expression.
 The chest and the shoulder area are marked with dark rings of hairs and an underbite.
-Apart from the standard colours, there are also other colours that are not part of the regular colour classification, like blue and tortoiseshell.
+Apart from the standard colours, other colours are not part of the regular colour classification, like blue and tortoiseshell.

 Important facts about the Indian Pariah Dog: